 “Some day you’ll let an outsider into that sacred gym of yours.”
 Paul slides out of sight, leaving his thought dangling.

 “What’s with everyone predicting my future today?”
 I say to the empty hallway.

 Do I have a sign hanging around my neck saying Lost soul looking for encouragement?
 If I cared enough to broadcast my feelings, my sign would say I fucking love my life.
 My business is successful, I have a great relationship with my family, and my sex life is phenomenal.
 People need to stop messing with my system.

 Walking backwards into my line of sight again, Paul casts a curious look my way.
 “Who else is trying to get you to think outside your strict boxes?”

 I slow shake my head at him.
 “You have no idea how lucky you are.
 Imagine the chaos if we all brought our personal lives to work.
-Think about having to deal with not only Blair’s girlfriend, but the gossip at my gym, and the politics from whatever committee Val sits on, and the homework load of all the interns.”
-I give him a moment to reflect on the mental overload that would bring before saying, “You should thank me for keeping all that shit out of the clinic.”
+Think about having to deal with not only Blair’s girlfriend, but the gossip at my gym, the politics from whatever committee Val sits on, and the homework load of all the interns.”
+I give him a moment to reflect on that kind of mental overload before saying, “You should thank me for keeping all that shit out of the clinic.”

 The day my personal life bleeds into my work life or my family gets involved with a man I’m seeing is the day I check myself into a wellness inpatient centre with no forwarding address.

 Paul blows air out his nose in a forced laugh.
 “We do talk about that stuff.
 Just not when you’re around.”

 I close my eyes and take a deep breath, focussing on what’s important.
 I trust the way I live my life and run my business.
 I woke up today with strength in my heart and clarity in my mind.